Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Acknowledgement

 \section{Acknowledgement}

+The authors thank the anonymous reviewers for helpful comments and suggestions.
 We would like to thank Jose Blanchet, Holden Lee, and Adil Salim for their helpful discussions.
+Thanks to Chen Xu for help with the neural network training in the numerical results.
 The work of JL and YT is supported in part by the National Science Foundation via grants DMS-2012286 and DMS-2309378.
 The work of XC and YX is supported by NSF DMS-2134037, and YX is also partially supported by an NSF CAREER CCF-1650913, CMMI-2015787, CMMI-2112533, DMS-1938106, DMS-1830210, and the Coca-Cola Foundation; XC is also partially supported by NSF DMS-2237842 and Simons Foundation.